ypriverol/github-paper/REVIEWS.md

 - but that might be a bad introduction.
 Why not, "you should be using git in the first place" (rule 2) as rule 1?

+> R/ Agree with the reviewer's comments.
+In the present version of the manuscript we simplified all the rules to make them more interesting and easy to read for new users.
+At the same time we created an introduction rule Rule 1 that explain the basic concepts of GitHub.
+Also, we created a Supplemental Information File with all the comments and concepts for advanced users and to go deeper in discussions such as continues integration, testing, etc.

 I have many similar comments about the

 I think the authors should take a step back and simplify their 10 main